DigitalGlobe/tools/firebird/x86/doc/sql.extensions/README.derived_tables.txt

        RDB$RELATIONS) AS R (RELATION_NAME, RELATION_ID)

-b) Aggregate on a derived table which also contains an aggregate
+b) Aggregate on a derived table which also contains an aggregate:

   SELECT
     DT.FIELDS,